robertthiesmeier/stockholm_ED_visits/README.md

-# stockholm_ED_visits
+# Emergency Department visits in Stockholm, Sweden

-Repository to replicate analysis of Emergency Department (ED) visits in Stockholm, Sweden
+This repository contains Stata code to to analyse and project the number of Emergency Department (ED) visits in Stockholm, Sweden, amongst different age groups.